trentlarson/endorser-docs/source/transactions.rst

-  availabilityEnds               optional time when this offer stops being available availabilityStarts             optional time when this offer becomes available description                    optional free-form explanation of conditions identifier                     optional identifier for this offer includesObject                 optional specific "TypeAndQuantityNode"; see "includesObject" table above itemOffered                    optional description of the donation or service; see "itemOffered" table below offeredBy                      optional (but recommended) individual or org doing the offer, who creates the claim
+  availabilityEnds               optional time when this offer stops being available availabilityStarts             optional time when this offer becomes available description                    optional free-form explanation of conditions identifier                     optional identifier for this offer, which should be a full URL includesObject                 optional specific "TypeAndQuantityNode"; see "includesObject" table above itemOffered                    optional description of the donation or service; see "itemOffered" table below offeredBy                      optional (but recommended) individual or org doing the offer, who creates the claim